Asdam9/sc-im/Readme.md

 ## SC-IM

+This is my fork of SC-IM due to AUR package not defaulting config to ~/.config/scimrc My fork also employs the full ~1mil lines spreadsheets and has all the correct build options for Arch.

+In other words, minor configurations and no changes.

 SC-IM is a spreadsheet program that is based on SC (http://ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz) SC original authors are James Gosling and Mark Weiser, and mods were later added by Chuck Martin.